Welcome to the Talented and Gifted Page!

 The fourth and fifth grade Reading TAG groups are a collaborative effort between the grade level teams and the TAG teacher.
-Reading TAG groups meet daily during the grade level's reading block and focus on reading skills and vocabulary development.
-We engage in various novel study and book report projects, use an above grade level text, participate in Word Masters, and embrace other opportunities for extension.
+Reading TAG groups meet during the grade level's reading block and focus on reading skills and vocabulary development.
+We may engage in various novel study and book report projects, use an above grade level text, participate in Word Masters, and embrace other opportunities for extension.
 Word Masters is a vocabulary program and competition.
 Students work with an increasing number of vocabulary words and apply their understanding of these words in analogies.
 The three competitions during the year happen during regular class time.
 The collaboration between the grade level teachers and the TAG teacher ensures that TAG students are given the opportunity to master the necessary and appropriate skills while fostering the ability to more easily participate in cross-curricular grade level activities that utilize current reading skills, structures, and tools.

 Talented and Gifted Programming in Fourth and Fifth Grades (Math)